UBS brokers to U.S. clients: Libor isn't our fault

-NEW YORK, Dec 19 (Reuters) - UBS AG’s army of U.S. brokers say they are being asked to apologize once again for the sins of their big European parent.
+NEW YORK (Reuters) - UBS AG’s army of U.S. brokers say they are being asked to apologize once again for the sins of their big European parent.

 Following the Swiss bank’s admission on Wednesday morning that it would pay $1.5 billion for fraud, bribery and rigging the London Interbank Offered Rate, the firm’s 7,000 U.S. brokers and branch managers received an e-mail from their boss with a message for clients and potential recruits.